 Since its inception, the Company has incurred significant recurring operating losses and negative cash flows from operations.
-The Company has incurred net losses of \$50.6 million and \$42.5 million for the years ended December 31, 2021, and 2020, respectively.
-In addition, as of December 31, 2021, the Company had an accumulated deficit of \$116.3 million.
+The Company has incurred net losses of \$35.4 million and \$50.6 million for the years ended December 31, 2022, and 2021, respectively.
+In addition, as of December 31, 2022, the Company had an accumulated deficit of \$151.6 million.
 The Company expects to continue to generate operating losses for the foreseeable future.
-As of December 31, 2021, the Company had approximately \$70.1 million of cash and cash equivalents available for use to fund its operations and capital requirements.
+As of December 31, 2022, the Company had approximately \$118.4 million of cash, cash equivalents and marketable securities available for use to fund its operations and capital requirements.

-The Company has funded its operations to date primarily with proceeds from sales of common stock, prefunded warrants for the purchase of common stock and, prior to the merger with Zafgen described above, contributions from Holdings.
+The Company has funded its operations to date primarily with proceeds from sales of common stock and proceeds from the sale of prefunded warrants for the purchase of common stock.